algorandfoundation/xGov/Proposals/xgov-171.md

 ## Benefits for the community
 There are quite a few benefits:
-1. **Enhanced TPS Dashboard**: The introduction of a custom column dedicated to Algorand's inner transactions in the TPS dashboard will provide existing users with a more comprehensive view of the network's performance, encompassing both standard and inner transactions.
+1. **Enhanced TPS Dashboard**: The introduction of new metrics dedicated to Algorand's inner transactions and failed transaction ratio in the TPS dashboard will provide existing users with a more comprehensive view of the network's performance.

 2. **Increased Visibility and Interest**: The inclusion of Algorand's inner transactions on Chainspect, with its current user base exceeding 8,000 Monthly Active Users (MAU), will increase awareness about your network.
 This increased exposure is likely to attract interest from users who may consider investing in your token or building on your blockchain.
 Notably, Chainspect's user base primarily consists of crypto investors and dApp builders, emphasizing a more technically inclined and qualitative user base compared to the average blockchain audience.